Safe Passage Information

 Safe Routes to Schools ProgramThe 6 E's of Safe Routes to School: Embracing Equity (click here for SRTS website)

 One key sign of these changes is the move by many Safe Routes to School programs to add an E for equity to the traditional 5 E’s of Safe Routes to School.
 Let’s not kid ourselves – outside of the Safe Routes to School movement, no one has heard of the 5 E’s of Safe Routes to School.
-But inside the movement, the 5 E’s act as a fairly universal checklist and framework that practitioners use to define a comprehensive Safe Routes to School initiative, making sure that they are covering all the bases necessary to effectively get more kids to school in a healthier and safer manner.
-And so, it’s been a welcome development over the past several years to see equity becoming an increasingly established part of the framework, leading to 6 E’s – education, encouragement, engineering, enforcement, evaluation, and equity.
+But inside the movement, the 5 E’s act as a fairly universal checklist and framework that practitioners use to define a comprehensive Safe Routes to School initiative, making sure that they are covering all the bases necessary to effectively get more kids to school more healthily and safely.
+And so, it’s been a welcome development over the past several years to see equity becoming an increasingly established part of the framework, leading to the 6 E’s – education, encouragement, engineering, enforcement, evaluation, and equity.

 What do we mean by equity?
 Equity recognizes that different people have different barriers to living healthy, fulfilled lives.
-In order to allow people to get to the same outcome, we need to understand the different barriers and opportunities that affect different groups, and craft our policies, programs, and overall approaches with those various challenges and needs in mind.
+To allow people to get the same outcome, we need to understand the different barriers and opportunities that affect different groups and craft our policies, programs, and overall approaches with those various challenges and needs in mind.
 Equity addresses the power imbalances and the lived differences that all too often generate disparate health, educational, and career outcomes for different people – effects that often emerge along lines of race, ethnicity, class, gender, sexual orientation, and disability.

 Equity is different than equality.
 Equality is often understood as giving everyone the same thing, while equity means ensuring each person has access to what they need to thrive.
 Examples abound that help us understand why that difference matters – equality has been described as giving everyone a pair of shoes, while equity is making sure they have shoes that fit.